 H112 – Architectural Photography

 Go out into the field and learn some of the skills required for photographing architectural interiors and exteriors.
-Materials: digital camera
+Materials: camera

 H113 – Lighting on Location

 Get the perfect lighting weather dealing with the bright sun of a daytime football game to the night lights.
 Learn how to control the lighting by balancing available light with fill flash as well as slow/rear curtain sync flash or how to avoid the use of flash at all with techniques for supplementing existing light.
 Materials: DSLR/mirrorless camera and external electronic flash

 Learn techniques for controlling multiple portable strobes using external flash and pocket wizards.
 Materials: digital camera